lukasbystricky/ISC-3313/lectures/chapter1/README.md

 ## 2-Cornerstones

-*largely follows chapter 1 in Goldwasser and Letscher*
+*Largely follows chapter 1 in Goldwasser and Letscher*

 - data and types
 - functions